-Understanding Your Ankle Joint
+Understanding the Pain in Your Ankle

-- the ankle bone (talus)
+- The ankle bone

-- the shin bone (tibia)
+- The shin bone

-In addition to the bones forming your ankle, there are also numerous tendons and ligaments which help connect and protect the joint.
+The bottom part of the ankle bone or talus sits on the heel bone (calcaneus).
+In addition to the bones forming your ankle, numerous tendons and ligaments help connect and protect the joint.

 The most common ankle injuries are sprains and fractures, but arthritis can also be responsible for chronic ankle pain.

 How to Heal Ankle Pain